Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 Rivulets of dust swirl through the air in a radius 4 *(6m)* emanation from you.
 Each creature in the area must make a CON Saving Throw.
 On a Failure, a creature takes 6d10 Force damage plus 4d8 Necrotic damage.
 On a Success, a creature takes half damage.
-Then, each plant, corpse, and organic object in the area that isn’t magical disintegrates.
+Then, each plant, corpse, and organic object in the area that isn't magical disintegrates.
 **Using a Higher-Level Spell Slot.** If you use a level 9 spell slot, the damage is maximized, instead of rolling.
 - **Classes**: Cleric, Druid, Sorcerer, Wizard *(Source: CS)*